-Our Welcome Center is a place where individuals experiencing homelessness can find a place of safety off of the streets.
-The center provides basic needs such as food, showers, laundry, supplies, and free medical and psychiatric care.
-Participants are encouraged to access case management services from staff, including referrals to community resources, supportive counseling, assessments for housing and mental health services, and assistance in achieving participant-identified goals.
+Our drop-in Welcome Center is a place where individuals experiencing homelessness can find a safe place off the streets and connect to a host of solution-driven services.
+The Welcome Center supports participants with basic needs such as food, showers, laundry, personal hygiene supplies, clothing, access to free medical and mental health services—and referrals to community based services and resources.
+All participants are offered supportive case management who provides assistance in achieving identified goals.